SharifdotG/CSE-205/Mid & Final Solve/Final/Spring 2022.md

 ## 1. b.
 Suppose you have been given an array of 8 elements which ... - Solve

-Absolutely, here's a formatted explanation in Markdown:

----

 ### Problem Statement

 You are provided with an array of 8 elements, with digits representing your UAP ID sequentially.
 The task is to print the array after removing all the non-duplicate elements using linear search.
 The objective is to create a pseudo-code along with necessary iterations and diagrams to solve this problem.